HDMI

 - To disconnect the HDMI display, simply unplug the HDMI cable, and the system will automatically switch display output.

-- Hot plugging functionality only supports displays connected via HDMI interface.
+- Hot plugging functionality only supports an display connected via the HDMI port.

-- Displays connected via DP to HDMI adapters may not properly support hot plugging.
+- A display connected via a DP to HDMI adapter may not properly support hot plugging.

-- Avoid frequent operations during plugging and unplugging, it is recommended to wait at least 5 seconds between each plug/unplug operation.
+- Avoid frequent operations during hot-plugging; it is recommended to wait at least 5 seconds between each plug/unplug operation.

 Application Scenarios

-- Media Entertainment Terminal: Using the Quectel-Pi-H1 single-board computer as a media entertainment terminal, it can play movies and videos, music, view pictures, etc.
+- Media Entertainment Terminal: The Quectel-Pi-H1 single-board computer can serve as a media entertainment terminal for playing videos, music, and viewing photos.

-- Industrial Data Visualization Platform: Using the Quectel-Pi-H1 single-board computer as an industrial data visualization platform, it can display industrial data, monitor equipment operation status, and perform data processing, etc.
+- Industrial Data Visualization Platform: The Quectel-Pi-H1 single-board computer can serve as an industrial data visualization platform to display industrial data, monitor device status, and process data.

-- Smart Interactive Terminal: Using the Quectel-Pi-H1 single-board computer as a smart interactive terminal, it can be used for various human-computer interaction applications.
+- Smart Interactive Terminal: The Quectel-Pi-H1 single-board computer can serve as a smart interactive terminal for various human-machine interaction applications.

 Troubleshooting